waleedlugod/ff14-market/README.md

 python3 MarketBoard.py
 ```

-4.  **Now you can drag your index.html into your browser and the data should load.**
+4.  **Now you can drag your index.html into your browser and the data should load.
+However, don't forget to update the HOST.**

 ---